 The Canadian Union of Postal Workers (CUPW) has been involved in several labor strikes and lockouts that have disrupted Canada Post’s operations over the years.

-The labor disputes between Canada Post and CUPW have centered around several issues, including wages, benefits, working hours, and working conditions.
-These disputes have often led to strikes and lockouts, with both sides struggling to find common ground.
-Labor strikes and lockouts have been a significant challenge for Canada Post, resulting in delays in mail processing and delivery.
-However, by working together with the Canadian Union of Postal Workers, Canada Post has been able to find solutions to their disagreements and improve working conditions for postal workers.
+Labor strikes and lockouts have been a significant challenge for Canada Post, resulting in mail processing and delivery delays.
+However, by working with the Canadian Union of Postal Workers, Canada Post has found solutions to their disagreements and improved working conditions for postal workers.

 Employee Training and Policy Revisions